TrashMonks/qud-wiki/CONTRIBUTING.md

-python3 -m pip install --user pipenv cd (your qud-wiki source directory) python3 -m pipenv sync --dev pipenv shell python -m qbe
+python3 -m pip install --user pipenv cd (your qud-wiki source directory) python3 -m pipenv sync --dev python3 -m pipenv shell cp wiki.yml.example wiki.yml
+(edit wiki.yml to include bot credentials) python -m qbe
 ```

-## Contributing
-See `CONTRIBUTING.md`.

-## Setup walkthrough
+## Setup walkthrough for Windows
+(Written by a user)

-My experience installing python QBE (Qud Blueprint Explorer) was a long and hard one, only possible with the help of the very kind people on the Discord Server.
+My experience installing QBE (Qud Blueprint Explorer) was a long and hard one, only possible with the help of the very kind people on the Discord Server.
 Hopefully, the following guide will make it easier for people like me.
 This was not 100% written with MacOS in mind, but hopefully will still work for Mac.

 1. Download [GitHub Desktop](https://desktop.github.com/), if you have not already.